-IPSQA Award in Tertiary & Adult Education provides a globally transportable and relevant certification for trainers, assessors and moderators.
+IVEQA Award in Vocational Skills (Tertiary & Adult Education) provides a globally transportable and relevant certification for trainers, assessors and moderators.

 IPSQA focuses on assessment rather than training, which is why we do not offer role-specific instructor certifications.
 This approach helps maintain the integrity and impartiality of our assessment practices.
-However, we recognize the critical importance of having credible and experienced trainers, assessors and moderators regardless whether they are in the public safety sector or not.
+However, we recognize the critical importance of having credible and experienced trainers, assessors, assessment designers and moderators regardless whether they are in the public safety sector or not.

-The IPSQA Award in Tertiary & Adult Education (ATAE) certification is a comprehensive, ISO17024:2012 compliant quality-assured program designed to ensure adult educators have the necessary skills and knowledge needed to become effective educators to deliver skills based training, undertake personnel competency assessment and validate assessment tools prior to use.
+The Award in Vocational Skills (Tertiary & Adult Education) (ATAE®) certification is a comprehensive, ISO17024:2012 compliant quality-assured program designed to ensure adult educators have the necessary skills and knowledge needed to become effective educators to deliver skills based training, undertake personnel competency assessment, design assessment tools and perform pre- and post-assessment moderation.

 Pre-requisites:

-- Part C: Completion of portfolio of evidence including supervisor attestation and verified experience
+• Part C: Completion of portfolio of evidence including supervisor attestation and verified experience (delivery, assessemnt design and pre/post assessment moderation)

 Part A and B tests candidates against a range of knowledge and skill requirements including: